mdsol/rwslib/docs/source/classes_builders.rst

 Metadata Builders
 =================

-Note: Any Class with the Prefix **Mdsol** represents a Medidata Rave specific extension
+.. note:: Any Class with the Prefix **Mdsol** represents a Medidata Rave specific extension

 .. automodule:: rwslib.builders.metadata
     :members: